 You may have heard, Trupanion employees are busy collecting 10 TONS of pet food for local shelters as a part of our annual pet food drive.
 Please read on for seven ways you too can help local pets in need.

 When people think of helping homeless animals, most of us think the only ways to help animals in need are to adopt or donate money to shelters.
 There are actually several ways to help out animal shelters on a budget and without committing a lot of time.
 Helping out in any way you can makes a difference for the shelter and will make you feel great about helping pets in need.

-6. Become a doggy-driver—Don’t have the time to foster a dog or cat?
-If you have a car, talk to your local shelter about helping transport a dog from the shelter to a foster home or to their new forever home.
+Don’t have the time to foster a dog or cat?
+If you have a car, talk to your local shelter about helping transport a dog from the shelter to their new foster home.
 Thousands of animals are moved from shelter to shelter or to a new home each day.
-Big cities and islands have the most trouble finding ways to transport cats and dogs from one place to another.
-If you’re planning to travel to an island or area with lots of tourists, chances are they need volunteers to help fly the animal back to the mainland or wherever it needs to go.
+Also big cities and islands have the most trouble finding ways to transport cats and dogs from one place to another.
+If you’re planning to travel to an island or area with lots of tourists, chances are they need volunteers to help fly the animal back to the mainland.
 If you’re already planning a trip to Hawaii, look into having a furry friend join you on the trip without having to spend any extra money.
 Read more about this program.

-There are so many creative ways to help a local animal shelter.
-Make sure to contact your local animal shelter to find out if they have a wishlist and how you can help.
-Just remember, every little bit helps whether you decide to donate time, money, pet items, or your skills.
+There are many creative ways to help a local animal shelter.
+Contact your local animal shelter to find out if they have a wish list and how you can help.
+Even more important, every little bit helps whether you decide to donate time, money, pet items, or your skills.
 Can you think of any other ways to help animal shelters?